joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/07/world/europe/papal-conclave-food-cardinals.html

 **A Most Sensitive Subject in the White House: Where Is Melania?**\
-`Mrs. Trump has spent fewer than 14 days at the White House since her husband was inaugurated 108 days ago`\
+`Mrs. Trump has spent fewer than 14 days at the White House since her husband was inaugurated 108 days ago.`\
 https://nytimes.com/2025/05/07/us/politics/white-house-melania-absence.html

 **What to know about the Fed’s decision.**\